 - CONV B: enable/disable convolver B. Less power consumption, and better chances for lower latency.
-May disappear in new firmwares as it was primarily a development feature.

-- EXIT: Exit the menu.
+May disappear in new firmwares as it was primarily a development feature. - POTSCL: Diagnostic/expert function for when potentiometer calibration is off.
+Blows up the scale to correct for bad calibration.
+You lose 10% resolution, but it shouldn't matter. - EXIT: Exit the menu.

-Note that these system settings will be saved when you press Shift [ $\hat{U}$ ] + Store O .
+Note that these system settings will be saved when you press Shift [\hat{v}] + Store $\mathbf{0}$.
 This shortcut is available in any screen.